trendoman/Cms-Fu/Routines/add-job/README.md

 ```html
 <cms:call 'add-job' name='my-first-job' list='my-todo' masterpage='index.php' current_task='0' />
 ```
-This gives much needed space for custom engines and tasks.
+This gives much-needed space for custom engines and tasks.
 Not every job will be using URL requests, but every job must have some kind of pagination control.
 ```json
 { ..
   "initial_task":"",